TheSubtleArtist/MyHackMe/Crack-the-Hash.md

 The basic command changes only slightly:
 :> ````hashcat -a <attack-mode> -m <hash-mode> <path-to-file> <path-to-wordlist>````

-**John The Ripper**

-[John the Ripper](https://www.openwall.com/john/) is an open-source password auditing tool with a list of features, from their website

-- fully configurable for your particular needs
-- available for several different platforms

 **The Wordlist**
 There are innumerable sources of wordlists.
 Kali Linux comes with wordlists pre-installed in /usr/share/wordlists/.
 This includes the most commonly used source 'rockyou.txt' which requires expansion prior to first used.
 In addition, very active Daniel Miessler maintains a considerable number of enriched security lists on Github [SecLists](https://github.com/danielmiessler/SecLists)